3 Steps to Creating Winning Content for Your Vertical Marketing Strategy

 Buyers want to work with companies that understand their specific needs—and can demonstrate that their products are designed to address them.

-Let’s face it.
-A lot of B2B messaging is generic.
-It tries to speak to everyone at the same time, which means it doesn’t resonate with the intended audience.
-It falls short of reflecting your vertical marketing strategy.
-Customers are left sifting through your sales content, trying to determine how your solution applies to their specific problems.
-(And we promise — no one wants to spend time translating those benefits!).
+Let’s face it – a lot of B2B messaging is generic.
+It often tries to speak to everyone at the same time, and in turn, it doesn’t resonate with the intended audience.
+When the right message doesn’t reach the right market, clients are left sifting through outdated sales content, trying to untangle how your solution applies to their specific challenges.

 Step 1: Strategize

-Each piece of collateral must play an important role.
-Does the target industry persona need a more technical explanation of how your product works?
+Every piece of content needs to be optimized for impact.
+Does the industry persona need a more technical explanation of how your product works?
 Are they short on time, and bite-sized content makes more sense for them?
 This is where you need to strategize how a persona will engage with your content and what your content needs to communicate, specific to their industry.

-Start with a mini-strategy session to identify the challenges in your target industry.
-Then, map your messaging to these challenges to ensure you’re communicating a clear path to overcoming obstacles.
-If you skip the strategy session, you risk compromising the quality of the resulting content—or focusing too strongly on your own brand story or product specs.
-These five ways to strategize set the foundation for vertical marketing success.
+Start with a strategy session to identify the challenges most relevant to your target sector.
+Then, map your messaging to these obstacles to ensure you’re communicating a clear path to success.
+Without this foundational work, you risk compromising the quality of the resulting content – or focusing too strongly on your own brand story or product specs that don’t resonate with industry buyers.
+Here are five questions to ask while strategizing:

-- Determine the level of customization needed.
+- What level of customization does this customer expect from their marketing?
 Some generic content can be quickly verticalized and deployed.
 However, for your content to be truly relevant to a specific industry, a total overhaul may be needed.

 Step 2: Simplify

-Even when you get the message right, it’s easy for sales content to become too complex.
-And complexity can keep content from reaching its full potential.
+Even when you get the message right, it’s easy for sales and marketing content to become too complex, which can keep content from reaching its full potential.
 You need to strike the right balance between providing relevant information without overwhelming the reader.
 When creating vertical content for B2B, here are three ways to keep your approach simple.

 - Break it up: Buyers often don’t have the time to dive into long, bloated paragraphs.
 Reduce or break up your content visually to improve readability.

-- Make it easier to understand: Cut out jargon and buzz words (we’re looking at you, “leverage”) and correctly incorporate target industry terms (for example, if you’re selling into manufacturing, you need to make it clear you understand the difference between the value chain and a supply chain).
+- Make it easier to understand: Cut out jargon and buzz words and correctly incorporate target industry terms (for example, if you’re selling into manufacturing, you need to make it clear you understand the difference between the value chain and a supply chain).

-- Start small: If you don’t have the support or budget to launch a big, hairy vertical marketing effort, start small.
-Focus on blog posts or infographics first, then add in paid social and PPC.
-Ramp up as you gain the resources you need.
+- Start small: If you don’t have the support or budget to launch a large, complicated vertical marketing effort, start small.
+Focus on blog posts or infographics first.
+Then add in paid social campaigns.
+Ramp up, as you gain the resources you need.

 Step 3: Show off

 Impactful collateral is not just about the right message.
 It needs to make an impression.
-But developing thoughtfully designed content is time-consuming.
-We recommend putting your efforts into creating a few pieces that are very good rather than multiple mediocre pieces.
-Basically, think quality over quantity.
+However, developing thoughtfully designed content is time consuming.
+A few high-impact pieces will gain more traction and resonate with industry buyers more than a lot of mediocre content.
+Basically: quality over quantity.

-When designing content for a vertical market, keep in mind:
+When designing content for a vertical market, keep in mind these key ideas:

 Starting with these three steps can help any B2B company feel confident tackling vertical marketing.